Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-In the past year I was awarded the ICE Tony Chapman Medal for the best IEng candidate and shortly afterwards was highly commended in the Worshipful Company of Engineer’s Baroness Platt of Writtle award.
+In 2018 I was awarded the Institution of Civil Engineers (ICE) Tony Chapman Medal for the best Incorporated Engineer (IEng) candidate and shortly afterwards was highly commended in the Worshipful Company of Engineers’ Baroness Platt of Writtle Award.
 Both awards were a great experience and raised my profile within the industry.
-It also gave me the opportunity to reconcile my experience and talk about my current role as Lead Planning Engineer on the British Antarctic Survey Construction Partnership.
+This also gave me the opportunity to reconcile my experience and talk about my current role as Lead Planning Engineer on the British Antarctic Survey Construction Partnership.
 This project is one of the most interesting projects I have ever worked on and even gave me the opportunity to visit Antarctica in November 2017.

 What contributed to your decision to become professionally registered?